 The current school population, of approximately 404 students, is well serviced by attractive buildings and landscaped grounds, which command an impressive view of the Melbourne City skyline.
 Established in 1967, the school population is experiencing moderate growth as new families move into the area.

 In 2015, our school completed a modernisation program creating a wonderful Library, Specialist Centre and Dream Space.
 These new spaces are further complemented by our spacious and well-maintained grounds.
 In 2018, building works commenced which saw the construction of our Early Years Centre providing flexible and modern P-2 learning spaces.

-We have an exceptional educational facility which house twelve classrooms, Library, Information Resource Centre, Art/Craft Centre and Administration Centre.
+We have an exceptional educational facility which house fourteen classrooms, Library, Information Resource Centre, Art/Craft Centre and Administration Centre.
 In addition we have a fantastic Performing Arts Centre to accommodate our performing arts/music program, Out of School Hours Care Program and general school events.
 All classrooms are air-conditioned and well maintained with modern equipment and resources, providing a bright and inviting atmosphere.

 Our buildings are well complemented by spacious and attractive outdoor activity areas, including three modern adventure playgrounds with shade sails, a large oval, basketball court, netball court, large undercover pavilion and various grassed and garden areas.
 The school community takes great pride in the care and maintenance of all school facilities.

 At Mount Waverley Heights Primary School we aim to provide stimulating learning programs rich in values, knowledge and skills that enable every student to realise their full potential in a safe, purposeful and caring environment.
 In doing so we applaud excellence; foster high levels of confidence and self-esteem and aim to prepare students as life-long learners and effective participants in the local and global community.
 Our students are provided with the opportunity and support to develop confidence and self-esteem within a flexible, happy and positive school environment.
 Students are expected to increasingly take initiative, accept responsibility for both their learning and their behaviour and to exercise various forms of leadership.
 Our main aim is to foster in students the qualities and skills that will enable them to adapt to an ever changing world.